Richard J. Daley: Early career

 Daley became chairman of the Central Committee of the Cook County Democratic Party, i.e., boss of the political machine, in 1953.
 Holding this position along with the mayoralty in later years enhanced Daley's power.
 A recorded phone conversation that Daley had with President Lyndon Johnson on January 27, 1968, revealed that despite his Irish Catholic background, Daley also privately had at times tense relations with the Kennedy family and that he had declined an offer to vote against President Harry Truman when he was serving as a delegate at the 1948 Democratic National Convention.
+Daley noted how he hurt the Kennedy effort against Truman by "buying" Ed Kelly and getting him off the Democratic National Committee.

 Early mayoralty

 Daley was first elected mayor, Chicago's 48th, in 1955.
 He was reelected to that office five times and had been mayor for 21 years at the time of his death.
 During his administration, Daley dominated the political arena of the city and, to a lesser extent, that of the entire state.
 Officially, Chicago has a "weak-mayor" system, in which most of the power is vested in the city council.
 However, Daley's post as de facto leader of the Chicago Democratic Party allowed him to rule the city with an iron hand and gave him great influence over the city's ward organizations, which in turn allowed him a considerable voice in Democratic primary contests—in most cases, the real contest in the Democratic stronghold of Chicago.

 In 1959 and 1960, Daley served as president of the United States Conference of Mayors.

 Daley contributed to John F. Kennedy's narrow, 8,000 vote victory in Illinois in 1960.